If you are looking for the embodiment of the 21st century learner, you need to look no further than Hermione Granger, famed friend of Harry Potter.

 Here are some ways to ensure that students are aware of the good and bad uses of communication:

-05. Common Sense Media’s Digital Citizenship: Lessons to emphasise the dangers and responsibilities of digital communications
+05. Common Sense Media’s Digital Citizenship: Lessons to emphasize the dangers and responsibilities of digital communications

 06. Digital communication: the best practices for the use of technology as a communication tool